-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Though principally targeting the identified needs of Unduplicated students, this action will be implemented LEA-wide as students who are not Unduplicated also exhibit a need and are enrolled and participate in the same classroom instruction as Unduplicated students 2.4 Action: Maintain student and instructional technology devices and services Need: Socioeconomically disadvantaged and English learner parents report less access to technology and internet services.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and participate in the same classroom instruction as Unduplicated students 2.4 Action: Maintain student and instructional technology devices and services Need: Socioeconomically disadvantaged and English learner parents report less access to technology and internet services.
 Teachers report the need to provide additional practice and class information via computer.
 Scope: LEA-wide By providing devices and internet access to our students, we are ensuring that all of our students will have access; including our English Learners, low-income and foster youth which may have limited resources and are less likely to have access at home.
 In order to meet the needs of unduplicated students and have equity of access, information, and independent practice, all students need school-provided devices that can access the necessary sites.
-Metric 2.11- maintaining student access to aligned curriculum materials-many of which are online now.
+Metric 2.11- maintaining student access to aligned curriculum materialsmany of which are online now.
 2.5 Action: Coaching/ Systems of improvement support Need: English Language Arts: Overall, students performed in the "Yellow" range with an average of 27.7 points below standard.
 This was an increase of 6.4 points from last year's results.
 Socioeconomically Disadvantaged students fell into the "Orange" range with an average score 40.1 points below average.
+Mathematics: Overall, students performed in the "Orange" range with an average of 70.3 points below standard.
 Research shows that best practices in professional development include 1) Be individualized and school based, 2) utilize coaching and other follow up procedures, and 3) embed practices into the daily lives of teachers.
 Coaching and consistent follow up as well as individualized teacher support requires additional hours of staff time and dedicated personnel.
 This action dedicates a TOSA position to this work for the school year.
-Metric 2.12 Implementation of State Board academic and performance standards for all Locally Calculated based on observations and lesson plan review.
+While this action was designed primarily to address the needs of at-risk SED and English Learner students, it will be implemented schoolwide so that whatever classroom those students progress through, the staff is well trained Metric 2.12 Implementation of State Board academic and performance standards for all Locally Calculated based on observations and lesson plan review.